Frequently Asked Questions (FAQs) – Public

 Does the State pay my medical bills if I am injured?

-I was in a automobile accident with a State employee.
-Will the State send their insurance appraiser to inspect my vehicle?
+I was in an automobile accident with a State employee.
+Will the State send its insurance appraiser to inspect my vehicle?

-No, you should obtain at least 2 estimates for the damage.
-It is also recommended that photographs be taken of the damage.
+No, you should obtain at least two estimates for the damage.
+It is also recommended photographs be taken of the damage.
 You can report the accident to your insurance company and have them assist you in making a claim against the State.

 If I rent a vehicle while my vehicle is being repaired, will the State reimburse me?

 If the repair shop has a loaner it should be used.
-The State does not arrange a rental for you and only rental charges for the time the vehicle is under repair or not drivable are considered.
-That does include the time waiting for parts to be ordered and if the vehicle is still drivable.
+The State does not arrange a rental for you and only considers rental charges for the time the vehicle is under repair or not drivable.
+That includes the time waiting for parts to be ordered and if the vehicle is still drivable.

 What action can I take if I disagree with the State’s decision on my claim?